New paper out! October 2024

 New paper out!
 January 2024

-Floor, Bernd, and their colleagues studied the role of Pavlovian-to-instrumental transfer (PIT) in contributing to the impatience elicited by immediate rewards (compared to delayed) rewards.
+Floor, former D2P2 member Vivian, Bernd, and their colleagues studied the role of Pavlovian-to-instrumental transfer (PIT) in contributing to the impatience elicited by immediate rewards (compared to delayed) rewards.
 They developed an intertemporal variant of a three-phase PIT task to investigate whether the reward amount and delays associated with Pavlovian cues bias goal-directed go/no-go behaviour.
 They observed that, as expected, cues associated with larger rewards increased go responses compared to cues associated with smaller rewards.
 However, the reward delay associated with the cues did not bias go/no-go behaviour.
 Thus, no evidence was found for the hypothesis that PIT effects driven by reward delay form a psychological mechanism contributing to impatient intertemporal choice.
 The paper was published in Judgment and Decision Making.
 Congratulations to all authors!

 Welcome Zhang!
 November 2023